Communication Management EhB

 Presentation Skills

-With the internationalization of study programs, more and more presentations are given in English.
+With the internationalization of study programmes, more and more presentations are given in English.
 No matter how spectacular a project or its the findings, they only become relevant when they have been shared with others.
 A project is not finished until the results have been published or presented.
 In this course, we discuss general presentation techniques - e.g. how to use body language, the voice, and visual aids - and we give tips and hints on how to prepare and structure a presentation.

 Semester